stjude/cis-x/src/core/README.md

 Internal references are placed in `$CIS_X_HOME/refs`.
 These files can be downloaded from [St. Jude Research] (`cis-x-refs-*.tar.gz`).
-It includes a blacklist of problematic polymorphism markers and two reference expression matrices for T-ALL and AML.
+It includes a blacklist of problematic polymorphism markers and two reference expression matrices for T-ALL and NBL.

 External references are expected to be in `$CIS_X_HOME/refs/external`.
 These are not distributed with cis-X, but the `cis-X seed` command can download and